dmgerman/multiboard/readme.md

 the diamond threads) to create a single board.
 It is then possible to use connect this single panel to the wall where required (based on characteristics of substrate and/or expected weight load)

-## I want to screw directly to the wall, Any recommendations?
+## I want to screw directly to the wall, any recommendations?

 It is best to use screws with a conic head.
 That way the screws do not obstruct any attachments.
 Make sure that the head has a maximum diameter above 6mm.
 M3.5 screws are the minimum size you can use.
 To make sure the panels remain aligned,